ibm-cloud-docs/satellite/hosts.md

 ## Assigning hosts to {{site.data.keyword.satelliteshort}} resources
 {: #host-assign}

 After you add hosts to a {{site.data.keyword.satelliteshort}} location, you can assign them to {{site.data.keyword.satelliteshort}} resources to provide compute capacity.
-Each location needs at least 3 hosts assigned to the [location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).
-Then, you can assign hosts to other resources, such as {{site.data.keyword.satelliteshort}} clusters.
+For example, each location needs at least 3 hosts to be assigned as worker nodes to the [location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).
+Any remaining hosts can be assigned as worker nodes to {{site.data.keyword.openshiftlong_notm}} clusters or as compute capacity to other {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services.
 <br />